Public Program Grants

 Review Committee

-The Public Program Grant Review Committee is composed of members of Oregon Humanities staff, board and guest reviewers (people outside of the organization who have participated in past programs).
+The Public Program Grants review committee is composed of members of Oregon Humanities staff and board as well as guest reviewers (people outside of the organization who have participated in past programs).

 Scoring Rubric